-Disability Specific Adjustments: Deaf and Hearing Impaired
+Disability Specific Adjustments: Deaf and Hard of Hearing

 According to Deafness Forum Australia, approximately one in six Australians has a significant hearing loss.
 Within this population, most individuals have some level of hearing impairment and only a small proportion of the group is deaf.
 Types of hearing loss include sensorineural (nerve-related), conductive (affecting the outer or middle ear) or a mixed hearing loss (mixture of both types.)
 People who use Australian Sign Language (Auslan) often prefer to be referred to as deaf rather than hard of hearing.
 They see this as a positive identity rather than a negative label.